 It was from Doncaster that he moved to Exeter City in July 1973.
 He made his City debut as a substitute in a 1-0 win at Brentford in September 1973 and was in and out of the side thereafter.
 However, he really established himself as a regular first team player in 1974-75, missing just one league match, also scoring his first goals for the club, both against Newport County.
 Although he started off in the side again for the 1975-76 season, he could only add a further 15 league appearances to his tally, and asked to be placed on the transfer list in October 1975.

 He then signed for San Diego Jaws in the USA in March 1976.
-Returning to England in September 1976, he spent one season with York City, playing in 18 league matches.
-He returned to play in the USA with Las Vegas Quicksilver, (photos with Pele and Eusebio) he spent the 1977-78 season with Macclesfield Town, then returning to the North American Soccer League with San Diego Sockers.
+Returning to England in September 1976, he spent one season with York City before returning to play in the USA with Las Vegas Quicksilver, (photos with Pele and Eusebio) and later playing for Macclesfield Town, San Diego Sockers, Cleveland Cobras and San Francisco Fog in the Major Indoor Soccer League.

-He is the father of Ian who had a trial for City in 1999.
+He later went into business in Edinburgh.
+His son Ian had a trial for City in 1999.

 Appearances as Substitute